 There are so many walking paths in Garmisch-Partenkirchen that you can’t get bored with them.
 It’s a real heaven for hiking!
 We chose the one closest to our hotel and went to the scenic walk around the town.
 There were some magnificent views on our way.

 I haven’t been hiking in the rain for a few years, so this just reminded me how beautiful it could be.
 Well, yeah, I’m missing the mountains!

-We walked around the lake and ended up having a lunch in the restaurant on it.
+We walked around the lake and ended up having lunch in the restaurant on it.
 You know those moments you’ll remember forever?
-Well, it was definitely one of them, having a delicious traditional Bavarian lunch while enjoying a stunning view on a lake and a huge Alps covered with snow in a distance.
+Well, it was definitely one of them, having a delicious traditional Bavarian lunch while enjoying a stunning view on a lake and a huge Alps covered with snow in the distance.

-Very close to the Eibsee lake is the highest peek of German Alps, the Zugspitze, so you can visit both places in one day.
+Very close to the Eibsee lake is the highest peak of German Alps, the Zugspitze, so you can visit both places in one day.
 You can get there by the cable car and enjoy some of the beautiful views from its top.

 After five days I’ve spent in Garmisch-Partenkirchen it was time to go home.
 While we were driving towards the Munich, landscape (and amount of snow) were changing rapidly again.
 Once there, winter fairytale in which we spent the last few days looked so distant.

 We had that great feeling one has after a few really relaxing days and holidays you will definitely remember.
 Not even the fact we’ve forgotten one of our bags in a hotel (and actually never got it back) could spoil that feeling.